Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/terraform-module/README.md

 ## Security Scanning

-This module includes configuration for security scanning with Checkov, isolated from the examples and test configurations.
+This module includes configuration for security scanning with Checkov, isolated from the examples.

 ### Quick Security Scan